HaroldReyiz/Bmogotchi/README.md

   Examples: Feeding, bathing etc.
   Some actions are only possible when certain statuses are active.
 Example: Can only vaccinate when not sick or can only give an injection when sick.

+- For every 4 hours spent, BMO gains a level.
+With each level, new actions will be unlocked.

   Detailed information such as the action vs. metric matrix and list of status buffs & debuffs are in the .xlsx companion of this text document.

 **Graphics & Art Direction**